 Let’s Get Specific: Symptoms and Signs of Swayback Posture

-The most notable feature is that the hip bone will be in a advanced position, in other words the hips will be swayed forward.
+The most notable feature is that the hip bone will be in a advanced position, in other words the hips will be swayed forward in addition to a posterior pelvic tilt.

 If we imagine looking at ourselves from the side, proper posture is where the head, ribs and pelvis are all stacked on top of each other with the ears in alignment; imagine a long ruler running through all these points.
 With swayback, the hips will be out of alignment in front of all these points.
 A quick way to check for swayback, is to ask yourself where are your hips in relation to your ankle bone?
 If it’s in front of the ankle bone (or ear) it’s likely you may have swayback.